TL;DR

 Event production and value tie together more now than ever.

-Audio visual and event production companies experienced a wild ride over the last four years.
+Audio visual and event production companies experienced a wild ride since COVID.
 It revolved — and evolved — around changing client needs.

 AV pros bravely faced cancelled or postponed face-to-face meetings.
 They then served their clients’ demands by pivoting to virtual gatherings.
 They adapted yet again to produce hybridized events.